 - obtain copies of certificates of incorporation, VAT registration certificates and excise registration certificates where appropriate and where a trade class is quoted on these check whether or not it relates to the type of trade you’re engaging in

-- verify VAT and excise registration details with HMRC, including checks of the online look-up system for AWRS approved wholesalers (HMRC recommend that these checks are undertaken regularly for new trading arrangements and proportionately longer for trusted ones, unless you suspect a problem)
+- verify VAT and excise registration details with HMRC, including checks of the online look up system for AWRS approved wholesalers (HMRC recommends that these checks are undertaken regularly for new trading arrangements and proportionately longer for trusted ones, unless you suspect a problem)